How not to get killed by a tiger?

 On Tiger Safari

 The park authorities conduct these excursions using stringent set of rules.
 You as tourist have to follow the rules else you could be killed by the tiger.
-First and foremost is not to get down from the jeep.
+First and foremost rule is not to get down from the jeep.
 Second do not shout make noise or get agitated whence the tiger comes too close.
 Do not try to touch the animal whence it is very close.
 This happens sometimes but not always.

 Accounts of Man Eating Tigers